 The course will be of particular interest to Persons who are or intend to become Continuing Airworthiness Managers

-Amongst the many duties include the specific management of Continuing Airworthiness, the Management and Optimization of the Maintenance Program.
+Amongst the many duties include the specific management of Continuing Airworthiness, and the Management, and Optimization of the Maintenance Program.
 Delivery of an effective Reliability Program.
-Detailed Work Planning and Scheduling, Budgetary Control and other considerations.
+Detailed Work Planning and Scheduling, Budgetary Control, and other considerations.
 Inventory control.
 Subcontract Co-ordination, Planning of safety-critical tasks,

 Coordination with Production Planning and availability and the control of approved data.